Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Quantum theory based on finite mathematics

-By analogy with the field of complex numbers, we can consider a set $F_{p^2}$ of $p^2$ elements $a+bi$ where $a,b\in F_p$ and $i$ is a formal element such that $i^2=-1$.
-The question arises whether $F_{p^2}$ is a field, i.e. we can define all the four operations except division by zero.
-The definition of addition, subtraction and multiplication in $F_{p^2}$ is obvious and, by analogy with the field of complex numbers, one could define division as $1/(a+bi)\,=a/(a^2+b^2)\,-ib/(a^2+b^2)$.
-This definition can be meaningful only if $a^2+b^2\neq 0$ in $F_p$ for any $a,b\in F_p$ i.e. $a^2+b^2$ is not divisible by $p$.
-Therefore the definition is meaningful only if $p$ {\it cannot} be represented as a sum of two squares and is meaningless otherwise.
 We will not consider the case $p=2$ and therefore $p$ is necessarily odd.
 Then we have two possibilities: the value of $p\,(mod \,4)$ is either 1 or 3.
-The well known result of number theory (see e.g. the textbooks \cite{VDW}) is that a prime number $p$ can be represented as a sum of two squares only in the former case and cannot in the latter one.
+The known result of number theory \cite{VDW} is that a prime number $p$ can be represented as a sum of two squares only in the former case and cannot in the latter one.
 Therefore the above construction of the field $F_{p^2}$ is correct only if $p\,(mod \,4)\,=\,3$.
-By analogy with the above correspondence between $F_p$ and $Z$, we can define a set $U$ in $F_{p^2}$ such that $a+bi\in U$ if $a\in U_0$ and $b\in U_0$.
-Then if $f(a+bi)=f(a)+f(b)i$, $f$ is a local homomorphism between $F_{p^2}$ and $Z+Zi$.